Understanding textual content of manuscripts across traditions

 Call for Papers

-Describing the intellectual content of a manuscript requires a clear strategy for addressing the textual complexity inherently present in this medium.
+Describing the intellectual content of a manuscript (in any language or tradition) requires a clear strategy for addressing the textual complexity inherently present in this medium.
 Where do we draw the boundaries between texts, dividing the content into distinct textual units?
 Should a text be delimited based on its material inscription, linguistic coherence, communicative function, or interpretability?
 What features indicate that we are dealing with a specific textual unit?
 How can we consistently and clearly identify, classify, and relate textual units and layers both within and across traditions?
 Are all possible versions merely manifestations of a single underlying text, or does a certain degree of variance justify regarding a version as a text in its own right?
 How should non-literary texts transmitted through manuscripts be treated?
-Is a literary text confined to a particular culture and period, or does it cross regional and temporal boundaries?
+What are the implications for a culturally and historically situated literary text when it is transmitted across regional and temporal boundaries?

 In manuscript studies, these questions are not purely theoretical.
-Our understanding of a text or textual unit influences how we handle manuscripts in our research, how we edit and interpret their content, and how we conceptualize the cultures that produced these texts.
-Employing consistent approaches is crucial for creating valuable catalog descriptions and, even more so, for establishing an authoritative list of all documented texts.
+Our understanding of a text or textual unit influences how we handle manuscripts in our research, how we edit and interpret their content, and how we conceptualise the cultures that produced these texts.
+Employing consistent approaches is crucial for creating reliable catalogue descriptions and, even more so, for establishing an authoritative list of all documented texts.

-Building on experiences from (re)cataloguing manuscripts within a digital environment—such as linking data in the project ‘Beta maṣāḥǝft: Manuscripts of Ethiopia and Eritrea’—and from developing reliable text repertoires like Clavis Aethiopica, this conference invites an interdisciplinary dialogue about the conceptual, practical, and technological implications of working with pre-modern manuscripts and texts.
+Building on experiences from (re)cataloguing manuscripts within a digital environment—such as linking data in the project ‘Beta maṣāḥǝft: Manuscripts of Ethiopia and Eritrea’—and from developing reliable text repertoires like Clavis Aethiopica, this conference invites an interdisciplinary dialogue about the conceptual, practical, and technological implications of working with pre-modern manuscripts and texts in any language tradition.

 Scholars at all stages of their academic careers are encouraged to submit abstracts addressing these questions and related topics: